 “It’s very nice, but technically it’s not really your pumpkin, given the fact that I have been sitting here for the past 45 minutes carving lips on your ridiculously tiny fairy’s face.”

 Regardless, everyone in the family gets a pumpkin (including our stuffed family dog), whether they want one or not (i.e. me).
 Aside from being well represented in everyone else’s pumpkin, by the time I get to my own, the novelty and excitement has just simply worn off.
 I don’t want to do one.
 Not even a little bit.

-Fast forward to present day and pumpkin carving has evolved into a competitive art form where the appreciation of the simple geometric shape has sadly taken a back seat to complicated patterns and sophisticated designs that only a brain surgeon’s fine motor skills can successfully pull off without a hitch.
+Fast forward to present day and pumpkin carving has evolved into a competitive art form where the appreciation of the simple geometric shape has sadly taken a back seat to complicated patterns and sophisticated designs only a brain surgeon’s fine motor skills could successfully pull off without a hitch.

 Google “pumpkin templates” and be prepared to slip into a coma from the shock alone.
 Once a decision is finally made, you better pray that you have ink in your printer.
-If you do not, you will be free-handing that bitch under the watchful eyes of the pumpkin Nazi’s, who accept nothing but absolute perfection.
+If you do not, you will be free-handing that SOB under the watchful eyes of the pumpkin Nazis, who accept nothing but absolute perfection of course.
 There is no room for error.
 None.

 How could I have been so stupid?
 There is something seriously wrong with me.
 Who cuts the circle out in its entirety with the fairy still in it?
 Not only am I an idiot, but I am an idiot holding a very somber fairy (with freakishly defined lips) in my own bare hands as I stare in absolute disbelief and horror at the pumpkin before me that now resembles nothing more than a pumpkin with a very large hole in it.
 I can’t make that hole into anything else!
 And what the hell am I suppose to do with this fairy?